molecules/sarray_script/README.md

 represents the file processed by a single Slrum array task.

-The following BASH environment variables are created and available inside the sbatch script created by `sbatch_script` if the given parameters are used:
+The following BASH environment variables are created and available inside the sbatch script created by `sarray_script` if the given parameters are used:

 Available with --file-pattern flag:
 `$FILE` File processed by a single Slurm array task .